awsdocs/aws-cloudformation-user-guide/doc_source/registry-register.md

 ## Configuring extensions at the account level<a name="registry-set-configuration"></a>

-An extension can include configuration properties meant to apply to all instances of the extension in a given account and region\.
-For example, if the extension needs to access a third\-party web service, the extension author might have included properties in the extension configuration definition where you can specify your credentials for that service\.
-When you set configuration properties, CloudFormation saves this information at the account and region level\.
-From then on, CloudFormation can access those configuration properties during operations involving any instances of that extension in your account and region\.
-This way, configuration properties are available to CloudFormation during all extension operations, and not just ones that explicitly involve a stack template\.
-For example, CloudFormation can access the configuration properties during `read` and `list` events, operations that don't explictly involve the stack template\.

-If the configuration properties of an extension include any properties that are required, you must specify those properties before you can use the extension in your account and region\.
+An extension can include configuration properties meant to apply to all instances of the extension for a given account and Region\.
+The extension author defines these in the extension's definition configuration\.
+If there are any required properties in the extension's configuration definition, you must specify those properties before you can use the extension in your account and Region\.

-For more information about defining configuration data when developing an extension, see [Defining the account\-level configuration of an extension](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-model.html#resource-type-howto-configuration) in the *CloudFormation CLI User Guide*\.<a name="registry-set-configuration-procedure"></a>
+For more information about how configuration definitions are defined when developing an extension, see [Defining the account\-level configuration of an extension](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-model.html#resource-type-howto-configuration) in the *CloudFormation CLI User Guide*\.

+**To view the current configuration data for an extension in the CloudFormation console**

+1. Use the CloudFormation registry to [find the extension](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html#registry-view-procedure)\.

+1. Choose the extension to view the extension details\.

+1. On the extension details page, choose the **Configuration** tab\.

+1. Expand the **Configuration schema** tab to see the configuration schema defined for the extension\.

+1. Expand the **Configuration** tab to see the current configuration that you have set for this extension\.

+**To view the current configuration data for an extension in the AWS CLI**
++ Use the [describe\-type](cli/latest/reference/cloudformation/describe-type.html) command to return detailed information about the extension\.
+The `ConfigurationSchema` element of the output contains the current configuration definition of the extension in a given Region\.

+  Alternatively, use the [https://docs.aws.amazon.com/cli/latest/reference/cloudformation/batch-describe-type-configurations.html](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/batch-describe-type-configurations.html) command to return configuration data about multiple extensions\.<a name="registry-set-configuration-procedure"></a>

 **To specify configuration properties for an extension in the CloudFormation console**

-1. Use the CloudFormation registry to [find the extension](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html#registry-view-procedure)\.
+1. Use the CloudFormation registry to [find the extension](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html#registry-view-procedure) in your account's activated extensions\.

+1. Select the extension to view the extension details\.

+1. On the extension details page, from the **Configuration** tab, select **Edit configuration**\.

-1. From **Actions**, select **Edit**, and then select **Edit configuration**\.
+   Alternatively, from **Actions**, select **Edit**, and then select **Edit configuration**\.

    CloudFormation displays the **Configure extension** page\.
-To view the current configuration schema for the extension, make sure **View configuration schema** is activated\.
+Make sure that **View configuration schema** is toggled on to see the extension's current configuration definition schema\.

-1. In the **Configuration JSON** text box, enter a JSON string that represents the configuration schema you want to specify for this extension\.
+1. In the **Configuration JSON** text box, enter a JSON string that represents the configuration schema you want to set for this extension\.
+It must validate against the schema defined in **Configuration schema**\.

 1. Select **Configure extension**\.

 **To specify configuration properties for an extension using the AWS CLI**
-+ Use the `[set\-type\-configuration](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/set-type-configuration.html)` command to specify the configuration settings to be used with the extension in this account and region\.
-The JSON you pass to specify the configuration properties must validate against the schema defined in the typeConfiguration element of the extension's schema\.
++ Use the `[set\-type\-configuration](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/set-type-configuration.html)` command to specify the configuration to be used with the extension in your account and Region\.
+The JSON you pass for `--configuration` must validate against the extension's configuration definition schema\.

-**To view the current configuration data for an extension in the CloudFormation console**

-1. Use the CloudFormation registry to [find the extension](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html#registry-view-procedure)\.

-1. Select the extension name to view extension details\.

-1. On the extension details page, select the **Configuration** tab\.

-**To view the current configuration data for an extension in the AWS CLI**
-+ Use the [describe\-type](cli/latest/reference/cloudformation/describe-type.html) command to return detailed information about the extension\.
-The `ConfigurationSchema` element contains the current configuration properties of the extension in a given account and region\.

 ## Specifying which version of a private extension to use<a name="registry-set-version"></a>